FEBRUARY 6: The trade is official, the Lakers and Hornets have announced in a pair of press releases.

 Reddish, whose inclusion was necessary for salary-matching purposes, is on an expiring minimum-salary contract.
 The former 10th overall pick is a solid defender, but has a limited offensive game.
 He’s averaging career lows in points (3.3) and minutes (18.1) per game in 31 appearances (eight starts) for the Lakers this season.

 The Hornets will need to trade or waive a player from their 15-man roster in order to open up a spot for the extra incoming player.
-They’ve now moved both of their top two centers in recent weeks, having also sent Nick Richards to the Suns last month for a package of future second-round picks.
+They’ve now moved both of their top two centers in recent weeks, having also sent Nick Richards to the Suns last month for a package primarily made up of future second-round picks.

 Luke Adams contributed to this report.